yuninxia/HPCToolkit/doc/src/users/quickstart.md

 One can simply profile and optionally trace computations offloaded onto AMD, Intel, and NVIDIA GPUs by using one of the following event specifiers:

-- `-e gpu=nvidia` is used with CUDA and OpenMP on NVIDIA GPUs
+- `-e gpu=cuda` is used with CUDA and OpenMP on NVIDIA GPUs

-- `-e gpu=amd` is used with HIP and OpenMP on AMD GPUs
+- `-e gpu=rocm` is used with HIP and OpenMP on AMD GPUs

 - `-e gpu=level0` is used with Intel's Level Zero runtime for Data Parallel C++ and OpenMP

 - `-e gpu=opencl` can be used on any of the GPU platforms.

-Adding a `-t` to `hpcrun`'s command line when profiling GPU computations will trace them as well.

-To support more intuitive tracing results of GPU-accelerated programs, `hpcrun` also supports a `-tt` option for boosted resolution tracing.
+Adding a `-t` to `hpcrun`'s command line when profiling GPU computations will trace them as well. `hpcrun` also supports a `-tt` option for boosted resolution tracing of GPU-accelerated programs.
 Using this flag causes the calling context of CPU threads to be recorded in their traces each time they launch a GPU operation.
 This option is particularly helpful when tracing codes that launch GPU operations more often than default CPU sampling frequency.

-More information about instruction-level performance measurement of GPU kernels is available in a section of this manual that describes support for [Measurement and Analysis of GPU-accelerated Applications](#chpt:gpu).
+More information about monitoring GPU-accelerated applications, including information about how to monitor activity within GPU kernels, is available in a later chapter [Measurement and Analysis of GPU-accelerated Applications](#chpt:gpu).

 ### Recovering Program Structure